A convex ear decomposition of the augmented Bergman complex of a matroid: Introduction

 where $S \in \I_{\M}$ is an independent set of $\M$, the $F_1, F_2,\dots,F_k \in \lL(\M) \sm \{E\}$ are proper flats and either $S \subseteq F_1 \subset F_2 \subset \cdots \subset F_k$ and $k \ge 1$, or $S \subseteq E$ and $k = 0$. \end{definition}

 Augmented Bergman complexes were introduced in \cite{BHMPW1}.
 Their combinatorial and topological properties were studied in \cite{BKR22, AJ23}, where augmented Bergman complexes were shown to be shellable and, in fact, vertex decomposable, respectively.
-In particular, augmented Bergman complexes are Cohen--Macaulay (over $\ZZ$ and any field) and their $h$-vectors have nonnegative entries.
+In particular, augmented Bergman complexes are Cohen--Macaulay (over $\ZZ$ and any field).
+As a well known consequence of either shellability or Cohen--Macaulayness (see Sections~II.3 and~III.2 of \cite{Sta96}), their $h$-vectors have nonnegative entries.

 The main contribution of this paper is a new list of inequalities that the $h$-vector of $\Delta_{\M}$ satisfies.
 The main technical tool employed is that of a convex ear decomposition (see Section~\ref{sec:ced}), a property that has been established for the independence complex $\I_{\M}$ by Chari \cite{Ch97} and for the Bergman complex $\uDelta_{\M}$ by Nyman and Swartz \cite{NS04}.
+This property, in addition to yielding inequalities for $h$-vectors, also establishes the double Cohen--Macaulayness of the complex: a simplicial complex $\Delta$ is said to be \emph{doubly Cohen--Macaulay} if it is Cohen--Macaulay and removing any vertex results in a subcomplex that is Cohen--Macaulay of the same dimension as $\Delta$ (see \cite[Section~III.3]{Sta96}).

 \begin{theorem} The augmented Bergman complex $\Delta_{\M}$ has a convex ear decomposition for every matroid $\M$.
 In particular, $\Delta_{\M}$ is doubly Cohen--Macaulay,

 and

 for $0 \le i \le d/2$, where $d$ is the rank of $\M$ and $(h_i(\Delta_{\M}))_{0 \le i \le d}$ is the $h$-vector of $\Delta_{\M}$. \end{theorem}